zaksabeast/PokemonRNGGuides/guides/xy/en/Friend Safari RNG Guide.md

    - Advance frame by frame by pressing `Select` until you are on your target frame.
    - Make sure you are standing in a grass tile while doing this.

-2. At the same time, both unpause with `A` and turn in any direction with the D-Pad to trigger the encounter.
+2. At the same time, unpause with `A` and turn in any direction with the D-Pad to trigger the encounter.

-3. Calibrate delay if needed, although delay of 6 should work for Friend Safari.
+3. Calibrate a delay if needed, although delay of 6 should work for Friend Safari.

 ## Reseeding Method